 The cyclic nature of terotechnology demands that decisions about asset management are reviewed in the light of increasing experience and knowledge.
 Throughout an asset’s life, the relevant data need to be collected and analysed in order to guide current and future decisions.

+(Continued on third cover)

+(Continued from second cover)

-This structured and analytical approach amalgamated with latest philosophies of plant management especially acquisition management, operation and maintenance management, latest scientific disposal management based on Life Assessment etc results in better decision-making throughout the organization, thereby providing opportunities to improve profitability, efficiency, cost-effectiveness, sustainability and overall organizational reputation.
+This structured and analytical approach amalgamated with latest philosophies of plant management especially acquisition management, operation and maintenance management, latest scientific disposal management based on life assessment, etc results in better decision-making throughout the organization, thereby providing opportunities to improve profitability, efficiency, cost-effectiveness, sustainability and overall organizational reputation.
 Proven strategies are given here in brief in the various places in the text considering their appropriateness in life cycle phases.

 This standard sets out in detail all the activities that should be carried out to ensure that the organization, which uses terotechnology, could compete successfully and at the same time, achieve consumer satisfaction.

-This standard is largely based on BS 3843 (Part 2) : 1992, ‘Guide to terotechnology: Part 2 Introduction to the techniques and applications.
+This standard is largely based on BS 3843 (Part 2) : 1992, ‘Guide to terotechnology — Part 2: Introduction to the techniques and applications.

+The composition of the Committee responsible for formulation of the standard is given in Annex A.

+Indian Standard

+GUIDE TO TEROTECHNOLOGY

+PART 2 INTRODUCTION TO TECHNIQUES AND APPLICATIONS

+( First Revision )

 SCOPE

-This standard (Part 2) provides introductory guidance to managers on the techniques used in applying terotechnology (The techniques themselves are described in Part 3 of this standard).
+This standard (Part 2) provides introductory guidance to managers on the techniques used in applying terotechnology (the techniques themselves are described in Part 3 of this standard).
 It outlines the techniques and describes how, generally, they are incorporated into decision-making processes.
 It also illustrates how individual and departmental interests and considerations interact with others and emphasizes the importance of communication throughout the enterprise.

 REFERENCES